TPapiernik/Module_16_Challenge/README.md

 	- `data/vine_table.csv`
 		- User-Exported Comma-Separated-Values file of the `vine_table` Table from AWS/pgAdmin, according to the Instructions provided for Deliverable 1 & Deliverable 2.
 	- `Vine_Review_Analysis.ipynb`
-		- User-Created Code to process `vine_table.csv`, according to the Instructions provided for Deliverable 2.
+		- User-Created Jupyter Notebook Python 3 Code to process `vine_table.csv`, according to the Instructions provided for Deliverable 2.

 Additional information about `amazon_reviews_us_Tools_v1_00.tsv` is outlined below in Tables 1 & 2.